FireController1847/javabase/README.md

 ```

 ### Deleting Data
-Deleting data is as essentials as inserting data.
+Deleting data is as essential as inserting data.
 Luckily, this library makes it extremely simple as well.

 #### Example: Removing A Flavor
 For this example, imagine we have already selected a `vanillaDb` object, similar